jembi/platform/README.md

     - **Linux**.
 From terminal run: `./platform-linux`
     - Mac.
 From terminal run: `./platform-macos`
-        > Warning: Mac has an issue with the binary as it views the file as a security risk
+        > Warning: Mac has an issue with the binary as it views the file as a security risk.
+See [this article](https://www.lifewire.com/fix-developer-cannot-be-verified-error-5183898) to bypass warning
     - Windows.
 Double click: `platform.exe`
 1. Choose your options and deploy!